gosl1/touhou-procha/notes/reimu-dialogue.md

 - How do I offer my faith?

 "Well, faith is garnered from your spirit and mind.
-The effort you put in every day, your commitment to something you wish to achieve, anything that leads to personal growth.
-Complete the tasks you believe are important in your life.
-Each task symbolizes a commitment or a small personal victory that strengthens your spirit and resolve.
-Although, I would appreciate it more if those tasks involved maintaining the shrine.
+The effort you put in every day, your commitment to something you wish to achieve, anything that leads to personal growth."

+"Complete the tasks you believe are important in your life.
+Each task symbolizes a commitment or a small personal victory that strengthens your spirit and resolve."

+"Although, I would appreciate it more if those tasks involved maintaining the shrine.
 Hehe."